 Scotland > Islay > Scotch and Other Whiskies > Single Malt > Lagavulin

 More than a decade ago, some guy with wolf eyes and a panama hat named the Ileach Cask Strength one of the best whiskies in the world, but don't hold that against it!
 It is back and exclusive to KWM in Calgary again, bottled at 58%.
-And it is enormously darker... this is new and exciting!
 The Ileach Cask Strength is a mystery malt from Islay.
 In other words, the distillery of origin is a mystery but, look closely at the label, and you'll see a couple of clues: the distillery has its own bay, presumably passable on only the one side; it's water-front has a distinct appearance; and could that be the ruins of the Dunyvaig Castle on the far right?
 Lagging behind and not understanding our not-so-subtle hints on which distillery this could be?
 Fear not - this is what makes Mystery Malts so much fun!

 Andrew's Tasting Note

-Nose: pungent, this is classic Islay, maretime, smoky, salty and medicinal; lots of brine and chewy malt, some dark fruits, chocolate, leather and earthy tones; underneath a base of vanilla and toasty oak.
+Nose: pungent, this is classic Islay, maritime, smoky, salty and medicinal; lots of brine and chewy malt, some dark fruits, chocolate, leather and earthy tones; underneath a base of vanilla and toasty oak.

-Palate: still maretime, smoky, tarry and medicinal, the whisky is earthy, leathery and malty; it is also big and rich, there is leather, tobacco and chocolate with loads of spices too.
+Palate: still maritime, smoky, tarry and medicinal, the whisky is earthy, leathery and malty; it is also big and rich, there is leather, tobacco and chocolate with loads of spices too.

 Finish: tarry, leathery, peaty and chocolaty with salt and oils.